Concept Art and Visual Style Development Services

 Structured moodboards Figma

-3D blocking for complex angles Blender (basic forms as drawing base)
+3D blocking for complex angles Blender (basic shapes as base for drawing)

 UI concepts Figma

-Using Blender for basic 3D blocking before final painting is practice we implemented years ago.
-Eliminates perspective errors in complex angles and saves revision time.
+Using Blender for 3D blocking before the final drawing eliminates perspective errors in complex angles and saves rework time.
+Compared to drawing from scratch, Blender blocking reduces perspective mistakes by 80%.